How are prepayment penalties calculated?

 The prepayment penalty is either three months' interest OR the value of the Interest Rate Differential (IRD) for the remaining term of your mortgage (whichever is greater).

-The IRD is the difference between your actual mortgage interest rate and ATB's current mortgage interest rate for the term closest to the length of time remaining in your mortgage term.
-(So, if you have three years left in your term, your actual mortgage rate would be compared to ATB's current rate for a three-year fixed mortgage.)
+The comparison rate is the current Posted Interest Rate (that is, the standard, non-discounted annual interest rates applicable to residential mortgage loans that are announced or published by ATB) for a fixed rate mortgage with a term closest to the term remaining on your mortgage reduced by any rate discount you may have received off of ATB’s posted interest rate when you entered into the mortgage.
+(So, if you have three years left in your term, your existing mortgage rate would be compared to ATB's current Posted Interest rate for a three-year fixed mortgage.)

 This difference is then multiplied by the mortgage balance and residual term.